PabloFdezm/pablofdezm.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi There!, I'm student of Economics at UDP (Universidad Diego Portales) in Santiago, Chile.
+Welcome!, I'm student of Economics at UDP (Universidad Diego Portales) in Santiago, Chile.
+I have experince as Research Asistant (RA) and Teaching Asistant at UDP and as Summer Intern at an Investment Bank.
+In this page you can find exercises (in Spanish), my CV and ohters.

-My interest are Financial Economics, Macroeconomics and Austrian Economics.
+My interest are Financial Economics, Austrian Economics and Blockchain.
+I also enjoy reading about Political Theory, the History of Western Civilization and History of economic thought.
+Feel free to recommend books and articles!.